tom1193/language-api/README.md

+# language-api
-# language-apiEntity sentiment anlysis and bing image search.
+Entity sentiment anlysis and bing image search.

 ### Getting started
+This app uses [GCP Natural Language API](https://cloud.google.com/natural-language/).
+You'll need an API key to run your own version of this app.
+Place API key file in `creds/` for Docker to fetch it.

 Docker is used to run the app in a container.
-Please have Docker installed and running before the next steps.
+Have Docker installed and running before the next steps.
 To build the image, run the following in the project directory:
 ```
-docker build -t language-api
+docker build -t language-api .
 ```
 Run `docker images` to check if the image has been built.
 The following launches a container off that image and deploys the app at http://localhost:8080/
 ```